• Canton Creek Campground sits at the confluence of Canton and Steamboat Creeks

 Easy | 5.2 miles out & back | 200 feet elevation gain

-Located within Bulldog Roadless Recreation Area.
-The trail leads to Fuller Lake which is often stocked with Eastern brook and rainbow trout.
+The trail is within the Bulldog Roadless Recreation Area.
+The trail leads to Fuller Lake, which is often stocked with Eastern brook and rainbow trout.
 There are huckleberries in August.
 Free overnight camping is available.
 The trail can be used for hiking, mountain biking, and horse riding.

 Bulldog Rock Trail (#1534)